-Other than traction devices for your footwear there is no special equipment you need to walk through the canyon in winter.
+Other than traction devices known as crampons or ice cleats for your footwear there is no special equipment you need to walk through the canyon in winter.
 If you have them you may want to bring some walking poles.
 We find them helpful.
 I have seen some people use their ski poles as an alternative.

 Wear warm clothing, including a hat, mittens or gloves and boots are best.
 How warm you need to dress depends on the temperature on any given day.
 During the winter in Banff it can range anywhere from 0.C/32.F to -15.C/5.F, and sometimes cold snaps making it even colder.
 It’s best to dress with a few layers.
 That way you can adjust your clothing if you get warmer or colder during the hike.

 Doing The Canyon On A Tour